 New York CityTravel Guide

-New York is one of the most exciting destinations on the planet.
+New York is one of the most exciting destinations in the United States, not to mention the planet.
 Beyond its must-see icons such as Central Park, Times Square and the Empire State Building, lies an intoxicating energy and a culture that champions the arts, creativity, hard work and the magic of having a dream!
 From blockbuster shows on Broadway to baseball games in Yankee Stadium and the bagels at Katz’s Deli, New York will captivate you day and night, any time of year.
 If you’re planning a visit, explore our New York travel guide and find out how to make the most of your time in the city that never sleeps.
-We’ve collected the best tips from our travel experts, and have all sorts of suggestions for things to do in New York, the best time to travel, which neighbourhood to stay in, getting around and more.
+We’ve collected the best tips from our Travel Experts, and have all sorts of suggestions for things to do in New York, the best time to travel, which neighbourhood to stay in, getting around and more.

 New York City quick facts